fauust/ansible-role-mariadb/README.md

 ### Testing (Molecule)

-The role is tested with the [Molecule project](https://molecule.readthedocs.io/en/latest/index.html).
-By default this role will be tested with the `podman` driver, but you can easily adapt it to use `docker` if you prefer.
+The role is tested with the [Molecule project](https://ansible.readthedocs.io/projects/molecule/).
+By default this role will be tested with the `podman` driver since it's more "systemd friendly", but you can easily adapt it to use `docker` if you prefer (you will probably have to run docker containers in privilege mode)

-Here is an example how you can test a deployment of MariaDB Server `10.6` packaged by the MariaDB Foundation (MDBF) on `Almalinux 9`:
+Here is an example how you can test a deployment of MariaDB Server `10.11` packaged by the MariaDB Foundation (MDBF) on `Almalinux 9`:

 ```console